yukas/yukas.github.io/_posts/2015-10-22-anotomy-of-good-service-object.markdown

 ## Transparent about input/output
-In other words you should always be able to inspect input parameters of the service, which are usually got supplied through constructor, hense you should have attribute readers for every input parameter.
+In other words you should always be able to inspect input parameters of the service, which usually got supplied through constructor, hense you should have attribute readers for every input parameter.

 ## Check it's own input